 The problem for folks who reject the deity of Christ is further enhanced as one considers how the Old Testament Scriptures expressly condemn idolatry (Exodus 20:4-6; 34:14; Deuteronomy 6:13; 32:29; Isaiah 42:8).
 Only God is to be worshiped.
-If our Lord Jesus Christ is not God, then He cannot rightly be the recipient of worship.
+If Jesus Christ is not God, then He cannot rightly be the recipient of worship.
 This excerpt provides us with necessary backdrop:

 "To enter into this debate, you must understand the Greek term for worship: proskuneo.
 Groups like Jehovah’s Witnesses are quick to point out that proskuneo can refer to the act of bowing low to the ground before someone.
 This act was used to express respect or reverence towards a superior (e.g. a king).
 In these situations, proskuneo is better translated or bow down, not worship.
 However, when proskuneo is used in a religious context, it is an act of acknowledging deity.
 Therefore, context is key in determining whether or not Jesus was actually worshiped."

 The four gospels clearly indicate that Jesus Christ was revered as a deity.
 His triumphant arrival into Jerusalem and praise from a crowd on Palm Sunday especially brings this point into light (Matthew 21:15-16).
 The people had called Christ hosanna, which is an utterance of adoration and recognition of His Messiahship.
 When confronted by Jewish leadership about this incident, He quoted Psalm 8:2.
 That context indicates the type of honor that only God is worthy of receiving.
 Yet, Jesus Christ applied to Himself that passage from the Psalms which was originally addressed to Yahweh.
-This proves Christ to be God in the flesh.
+Christ believed Himself to be God in the flesh.